BullGuard Review: Quick Expert Summary

 - Antivirus scanner.
 Provides real-time scanning and system scans to protect against mobile malware.

 - Theft protection.
 Allows you to lock, wipe, locate, or even set off an alarm if your phone is stolen or missing.

 - Parental control.
-Location tracking, content blocking, call monitoring, and even photo monitoring helps to keep kids safe.
+Includes location tracking, content blocking, call monitoring, and photo monitoring.